TrebledJ/trebledj.github.io/content/posts/experiences/2022-09-21-hkust-robotics-team.md

 ### The Workshop 🔨

 I found out about the team from an email about a free robotics exploration workshop.
 (Keyword is *free*.)
 So of course I signed up.
-It was a fun little experience to kickstart my university life.
+It was a fun little experience to kickstart my university life, even though I lacked robotics experience.
+I thought it would be a good opportunity to explore different things while in uni.

 {% image "assets/img/posts/experiences/robotics/chassis-example.jpg", "Example of the chassis used.", "post1 w-50" %}

 In the workshop, we were given a chassis (like the one shown above) and were asked to build and program a bot to dribble a ping-pong ball across a maze.
-The workshop closed with an interview asking us about our interests.
+The workshop closed with a casual interview asking about our interests.

 We were asked to pick a division (or department, as some call it): mechanical, hardware (electrical), or software engineering.
 Having had prior programming experience and wanting to boost my skills I decided to go with the software division.